personalrobotics/pose_estimators/README.md

 `PerceptionModule` may optionally use this marker manager as a convenient way to populate markers with particular type, scale, and color.

 ### PerceptionModule
 `PerceptionModule` is a wrapper for ROS communication with aikido's `PoseEstimatorModule`.
-It mainly converts detected items' poses from the detectino frame to the destination frame.
+It mainly converts detected items' poses from the detection frame to the destination frame.

 Each perception module listens to a single detection frame's marker topic and transforms the detected items into the destination frame.